halide/Halide/README_webassembly.md

 - Halide's JIT for Wasm is extremely limited and really useful only for internal testing purposes.

 # Additional Tooling Requirements:
 - In additional to the usual install of LLVM and Clang, you'll need wasm-ld (via LLVM/tools/lld).
-All should be v9.x+ (current trunk)
+All should be v9.x+ (current trunk as of April 2019).
 - V8 library, v7.0+
 - d8 shell tool, v7.0+
 - Emscripten, 1.38.28+